amygorgon/didtyronzil/docs/did-scheme.md

 ## tyronZIL DID URL syntax

-ABNF definition using the syntax in [RFC5324]:
+The following is the ABNF definition using the syntax in [RFC5324](https://tools.ietf.org/html/rfc5234):

-> The path-abempty and fragment components are identical to the ABNF rules defined in [RFC3986]
+> The path-abempty and fragment components are identical to the ABNF rules defined in [RFC3986](https://tools.ietf.org/html/rfc3986)
 > The did-query component is derived from the query ABNF rule

 ```json